CYBERBULL123/OxScanner/README.md

-To make your project documentation more engaging and professional, I'll incorporate the images from the `ui/img` folder (assuming 1, 2, and 3 represent relevant images for your sections) and organize it for better readability.
-I'll also use some icons and formatting techniques to make it visually appealing and professional.

-Here's a refined and engaging version of your project documentation:

----

 # OxScanner 🚀

 **OxScanner** is a cutting-edge cybersecurity tool, part of the **OxSuite**, built with Python and Streamlit.
 It offers a suite of functionalities including scanning, sniffing, and server setup for security analysis and network troubleshooting.
 This open-source project is designed for cybersecurity professionals, developers, and enthusiasts, empowering them to enhance their network security skills.